William Crawford of Oakham, Mass. This is a diminutive sized tall case clock. RR-59.

 Inventory number RR-59.

-William Crawford was born in Rutland, Massachusetts, on October 23, 1745.
-It is reported that he moved to Oakham in 1750 at the age of five.
-His father, Alexander, was one of the founders of this town.
-William and his brother John were both soldiers of the Revolution and eventually made the rank of Captain.
-In a letter written in 1934 by the Town Clerk of Oakham, the clockmaker "marched as Sergeant of the Oakham Company, when it responded to the alarm of July 23, 1773, from Rhode Island, and also Sergeant on the alarm of August 20, 1777, from Bennington.
+William Crawford was born in Rutland, Massachusetts, on October 23, 1745, as the fifth son of Alexander and Elizabeth Crawford.
+The family relocated to Oakham in 1750, where Alexander became one of the town's founders.
+The identity of Crawford's clockmaking mentor remains unknown.
+A tall clock with a 1764 dial indicates that Crawford was 21 years old when he produced it.
+Records also confirm that he manufactured firearms.
+Both William and his brother John served as soldiers during the American Revolution, with William ultimately attaining the rank of Captain.
+According to a 1934 letter from the Oakham Town Clerk, the clockmaker "marched as Sergeant of the Oakham Company, when it responded to the alarm of July 23, 1773, from Rhode Island, and also Sergeant on the Alarm of August 20, 1777, from Bennington.
 He also has credit for a campaign to Boston, beginning April 1, 1778."
-William married Mary Henderson in 1773 and fathered 11 children.
-He lived the rest of his life in Oakham and died there on June 30, 1833.
-He was 87 years old.
-His house is still standing today.
-Reportedly, the "Clock room" is still intact.
+In 1773, William married Mary Henderson, daughter of Lieutenant James Henderson of Rutland.
+The couple had eleven children.
+Crawford resided in Oakham for the remainder of his life and died there on June 30, 1833, at the age of 87.
+His house remains standing, and the "Clock room" is reportedly still intact.